oasisprotocol/docs/docs/dapp/sapphire/quickstart.md

 </p>

-In this tutorial, you'll port an Eth project in under 10 minutes, and then go on to deploy a unique dapp that requires confidentiality to work.
+In this tutorial, you'll port an Eth project in under 10 minutes, and then go on to deploy a unique dApp that requires confidentiality to work.
 By the end of the tutorial, you should feel comfortable setting up your Eth development environment to target Sapphire, and know how and when to use confidentiality.